myubi/the-crossing-board/posts/a-guide-to-animal-crossing-balloons.md

 ### **When do balloons spawn?**

 The gift promising balloons are thought to spawn every 5 minutes, on the 4th and 9th minute.
 This would mean at times such as 5:04pm, 5:09pm, 5:14pm, and so on.
-However, as the balloons have to travel over the water, you may not see them until a few minutes later!
+However, as the balloons have to travel over the water, you may not see them until a few minutes later.

 They can also spawn from different sides of your island and this is believed to change at around 6am and 6pm.
-This means they will continue to spawn from the same area for around 12 hours before changing.
+This means they will continue to spawn from the same area for around 12 hours before changing to a new location.

 Balloons don't spawn when your gate is open for online play, which is a shame as we think it could make a fun game to play with friends!